Greene County Farm Real Estate

 Where Working Farms Are Found in Greene County

-Working farms are spread across Greene’s rural communities, especially along the mountain edges and in open
+Working farms are spread across Greene’s rural communities, especially along the mountain edges and in open valleys with long farming histories.

-- Dawsonville: Hayfields and pastoral landscapes
+- Dawsonville: hayfields and pastoral landscapes

-- Dyke: Grazing land with dramatic Blue Ridge backdrops
+- Dyke: grazing land with dramatic Blue Ridge backdrops

-- Ruckersville outskirts: Equestrian properties and open farmland with strong access
+- Ruckersville outskirts: equestrian properties and open farmland with strong access

-Selling a Working Farm in Greene County
+Listing & Selling a Working Farm in Greene County

 - Farm-specific valuation based on land, infrastructure, and income potential